 First, to say that Dolam Plateau is situated in the Chumbi Valley is factually incorrect.
 It is located outside of the Valley.
 Second, while the Chief did mention about troop presence in Chumbi Valley, he did not refer to presence of troops on the plateau.
 Chumbi Valley is pretty long and additional Chinese troops could be anywhere in the valley.

 “The two sides are not in a physical face off as we speak, in face to face contact.
 However, their (Chinese) forces in Chumbi valley are still deployed,” Air Chief Marshal Dhanoa said.
-“I expect the forces to withdraw in the future as their exercises in that area get over,” he said.
+“I expect the forces to withdraw in the future as their exercises in that area get over,”

 In fact, the India Today report linked above mentions presence of Chinese troops including armor in an area north of North Sikkim for an extended period after having completed their maneuvers (which I think means exercise).